Estimation of a Structural Break Point in Linear Regression Models: In-fill Asymptotic Distribution

 where $\wtilde{J}_0(r)$, for $r \in [0, 1]$ is a Gaussian process defined by

 with the initial condition $\wtilde{J}_0(0) = y_0/\sigma = x_0/(\sigma\sqrt{h})$, and $B(\cdot)$ is a standard Brownian motion. \end{theorem}

-The results of Theorem \ref{Thm:infill_ar} are derived from applying the continuous mapping theorem to the limit distribution $S(k)^2$ in Theorem 4.1 of \hyperref[Jiang2017]{Jiang \emph{et al.} (2017)}.
-See Appendix for the proof.
-The difference of the two estimators' asymptotic distributions is the weight function $\omega(\rho)$ multiplied to the stochastic process in the argmax function.
-Both estimators are asymmetrically distributed around the true point $\rho_0 \neq 1/2$ and biased.
-In Section \ref{sec:montecarlo} we see that the variance of the in-fill distribution of the break point estimator is smaller than that of the LS estimator.
+The results of Theorem \ref{Thm:infill_ar} derive from applying the continuous mapping theorem to the limit distribution $S(k)^2$ in Theorem 4.1 from \citet{Jiang2017}.
+See Appendix B for the proof.
+The difference between the asymptotic distributions of the two estimators is the weight function multiplied by the stochastic process in the argmax function.
+Both estimators are asymmetrically distributed around the true point and biased when $\rho_0 \neq 1/2$.